Blade Coffee Grinder vs Burr Coffee Grinder | The Difference

 Any of my friends who had tried this had convinced me that if I wanted fresher tasting coffee, then there was a huge difference between buying them pre-ground, or grinding them just before the brewing process.

 Should You Bother Grinding Your Own Beans at Home?

 Two of my friends are baristas or as I like to remind them (they work in a coffee shop) told me I would notice two things:

 Those are, as you can see, two very big claims.
 As it turned out my friends were of course correct.
 Many real coffee lovers take coffee making very seriously, and want to make the best tasting coffee that they can.
 In fact, there is a plenty of competition among baristas as to who can make the best coffees.

 There was however an ongoing debate between them and other friends, as to which was the better type of grinder, one that used blades and was affordable, or one with burrs that was slightly more expensive.
 Every barista that I know doesn't even question this debate and will always say "pick a burr."

 Some other folks say that this debate is little more than coffee snobs showing off their supposed knowledge.
 A few years back I would most likely have agreed with that, but to taste the difference was the test that won me over.

-Did I Find a Difference?
+Did We Find a Difference?

 Now, in my opinion there is a noticeable difference between using pre-ground coffee beans, and grinding your own just before making the coffee.
 I did notice such a big difference for sure.
 However in this article I will try to explain the main differences between using a blade grinder or a burr grinder?
 That is a more interesting debate.